It will only take 15 minutes to read this post!

 The fourth most popular category of tea is yellow tea.
 This is the second lowest fermentation tea just behind green tea, with a 10 to 20 percent range.
 There is one style of yellow tea we will focus on today, called Junshan Yinzhen tea.

 Origin Location: Hunan Province, Yueyang City, Dongting Lake, Junshan Mountain

 Shape: Wholly made of bud.
 Tea body covered with hairs, bright color.

 Color: orange-yellow inside, wrapped in a layer of pekoe.

 Red Tea 红茶

-Honestly, before today’s article I thought red and black tea were the same!
-People told me they were interchangeable, but I have discovered that red tea has a slight lower amount of fermentation than black tea, with a 80 to 90% range.
+Honestly, before today’s article, I thought red and black tea were the same!
+People told me they were interchangeable, but I have discovered that red tea has a slightly lower amount of fermentation than black tea, with an 80 to 90% range.
 We will focus on one of them today, Keemun tea is below.